 Types Of Medical Negligence Claims

-– Hospital negligence, including claims against NHS hospitals and private institutes
+– Hospital negligence, including claims against NHS hospitals and private healthcare providers.

-– Poorly managed pregnancy and labour that result in birth injuries or injuries to the mother
+– Poorly managed pregnancy or labour, leading to birth injuries or harm to the mother.

 Fill out an assessment form or call us on 0114 2496 611 to book your free assessment today.